-The Manager shall be nominated by the Mayor subject to confirmation by a majority of the Council.
-Once a selection for Manager has been submitted to the Council and rejected, that name may not be resubmitted to the Council by the Mayor without approval by a majority of the Council.
-The Manager may be removed at any time by a majority of the Council either upon the recommendation of the Mayor or upon the Council's own motion.
+Council's consideration.
+Once a selection for Manager has been submitted to the Council and rejected, that name may not be resubmitted to the Council by the Mayor or a member of the Council, without approval by a majority of the Council.
+The Manager may be removed, pursuant to this Article III, by a majority vote of the Council either upon the recommendation of the Mayor or upon the Council's own motion.
 The term, conditions of employment, and compensation of the Manager shall be established by the Council.